Sharvari289/Machine-Learning-from-Scratch/README.md

 # Machine Learning from Scratch

-This repository contains Python implementations of various foundational machine learning algorithms, built entirely from scratch 'without using' external machine learning libraries such as `scikit-learn`.
+This repository contains Python implementations of various foundational machine learning algorithms, built entirely from scratch `without using` external machine learning libraries such as `scikit-learn`.
 The focus is on understanding the underlying mathematics and logic behind each algorithm.

 ## Implemented Algorithms